ebingrav/avwiki/Category:Gear_In_Obsidian_Arena;_Stands.md

 necessary) and prepare for the fun part.

 The lady's stair is a series of three rooms.
-Each room has two [Obsidian Watchmen](Obsidian_Watchman "wikilink") to kill.
+Each room has two [Obsidian Watchmen](Obsidian_Watchman.md "wikilink") to kill.
 Surrounding each step are mobs that longshot your group with [Doom Toxin](Doom_Toxin "wikilink") arrows.
 Don't try to fight the snipers, as they keep company with [Deathwishes](Deathwish "wikilink").
 The first two rooms of the staircase are nospell, so you'll need a relatively long